4 Key Areas SMEs should know about Budget 2018

-SUTE is aimed at helping to lower costs for smaller firms and start-ups, but do not directly help firms develop capabilities.
-So starting in Year of Assessment 2020, instead of being exempted 100% of the first $100,000 of chargeable income from corporate tax, the exemption will be reduced to 75%.
+SUTE is aimed at helping smaller firms and start-ups lower costs, but it does not directly help firms develop capabilities.
+Hence, starting in YA 2020, instead of being exempted 100% for the first S$100,000 of chargeable income from corporate tax, the exemption will be reduced to 75%.

 d.
 Foreign Worker Levy

-For those in the Marine Shipyard and Process sectors which is still currently facing weakness, you will be glad to know that the earlier-announced increases in Foreign Worker Levy rates will be deferred by another year.
+Good news for those in the Marine Shipyard and Process sectors that are still currently facing weakness, the earlier-announcement of increase in Foreign Worker Levy rates will be deferred by another year.

 View the updated table of Foreign Worker Levy Schedule.i